 Human Rights Film Series

-We actively encourage students to get involved with our research, knowledge transfer, training and capacity building activities through Student Research Assistance (SRA) positions.
+We actively encourage students to get involved with our research, knowledge transfer, training and capacity building activities through Student Assistant (SA) positions.
 Such roles provide our students with vital experience and exposure to the research and organisation of world-class projects and high profile events, working closely with our experts and research staff.
-SRA positions typically run for the academic year although short-term positions are also available.
+SA positions typically run for the academic year although short-term positions are also available.
 Positions are advertised in advance of the academic year and there is a competitive application process.
-Presentations on the Human Rights Law Centre and the SRA opportunities available are made during the induction week of the LL.M calendar.
-Find out more about Student Research Assistance.
+Presentations on the Human Rights Law Centre and the SA opportunities available are made during the induction week of the LLM calendar.
+Find out more about Student Assistants.

-Each month the Human Rights Law Centre hosts a lunchtime briefing by one of the University of Nottingham School of Law PhD candidates on human rights related aspects of their research.
+Each month the Human Rights Law Centre hosts a lunchtime briefing by one of The University of Nottingham School of Law PhD candidates on human rights related aspects of their research.
 Occasionally, external experts are invited to deliver a presentation on specific topics of interest for the research community.
 The briefings are open to all PhD law students and provide an opportunity to discuss and analyse current debates, as well as recent developments and case law in international human rights law.
-View a full list of PhD Lunchtime Briefings.